sikic-lab/sikic-lab.github.io/_posts/2021-07-13-Postdoctoral.md

 <b>Project background</b> <br />
 De novo genome assembly has been one of the most challenging problems in genomics.
 However, with the development of new long-read sequencing technologies, new assemblers and manually curated high quality benchmarks, including CHM13, HG002 and I002C, assembling most of human chromosomes T2T has become a routine task. <br /><br />

 This project will focus on a more challenging task, assembling human cancer genomes, which are especially difficult due to cancer genome heterogeneity.
-Using the fact that we can reconstruct normal tissue genomes routinely we aim to reconstruct cancer genomes. <br /><br />
+Using the fact that we can reconstruct normal tissue genomes routinely, we aim to reconstruct cancer genomes. <br /><br />

 <b>Job description</b> <br />
 We are looking for a highly motivated postdoctoral researcher to: